Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 when engaging with the UI
 which is a temporal rather than spatial approach to the UI.
 Instead of being layout centric, it is activity centric.
-It treats a user activity as a temporal unit and provides mechanisms for handling it.
+It treats a user activity as a temporal (and not spatial) unit
+and provides mechanisms for handling it.
-WIMP instead provides a palette of (spatial) controls
+While WIMP provides a palette of (spatial) controls
-which serve as the building blocks for handling a user activity.
+which serve as the building blocks for handling a user activity
-It does not address user activity at a temporal level.
+it does not treat user activity as a temporal level.
-EngageUI does not use windows and does not define any spatial layout constructs.
+EngageUI does not use windows or define any spatial layout constructs.
 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).
 It does define a palette of user activity handlers